wavefrontHQ/docs/pages/doc/proxies_installing.md

 {% include note.html content="You must have the [**Proxies** permission](permissions_overview.html) to install and manage Wavefront proxies." %}

+{% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
+For information about VMware Cloud services subscriptions and original subscriptions and the differences between them, see [Subscription Types](subscriptions-differences.html).<br/>
+- For VMware Cloud services subscriptions, starting with version 13.0, the Wavefront proxy supports authentication to Operations for Applications with a VMware Cloud services access token. <br/>
+- For original Operations for Applications subscriptions, the Wavefront proxy 13.0 still supports authentication with an Operations for Applications API token."%}

 ## Proxy Host Requirements

 - Internet access - Run `timeout 3s curl -fIsS <api_url>` from the host and make sure you get a response and not a timeout.
 - Networking:
   - By default, the proxy uses port 2878.
 Make sure this port is reachable from other machines on your network.
 You can change this default separately for different types of data (metrics, histograms, traces, etc.) in the [proxy configuration file](proxies_configuring.html).
 For example, use `traceListenerPorts` to specify where to listen to trace data.
   - For egress, ensure that port 443 is available.

+    {% include important.html content="For VMware Cloud services subscriptions, to be able to retrieve a VMware Cloud services access token, the Wavefront proxy must allow an outbound HTTPS connection to the VMware Cloud Services Console (`https://console.cloud.vmware.com/`)."%}

 - Memory - The proxy does not use a lot of CPU, memory, or storage.
 However, we recommend running the proxy on a host with at least 4GB of free memory.
 - CPU - A standalone proxy can easily handle up to 40K PPS (points per second).
 If you're sending more, use [multiple proxies behind a load balancer](proxies.html#production-environment-team-of-proxies--load-balancer).
 - Operating system and JRE - Wavefront proxy is a Java application and can run on operating systems supported by Java.
 Java 8, 9, 10 or 11 is required.
 See the requirements in the [Wavefront Proxy README file](https://github.com/wavefrontHQ/wavefront-proxy#requirements).